-- No tree removal shall occur within the North Parking Area and permits for grading and improvement plans for development of the North Parking Area infrastructure shall not be issued unless: - a.
+No tree removal shall occur within the North Parking Area and permits for grading and improvement plans for development of the North Parking Area infrastructure shall not be issued unless:

+- a.
 Written agreement and consent of the holders of the repurchase option for APN 066-300-049 (currently held by members of the Mariani family) is submitted to PRMD; or, - b.
-The repurchase option has been executed or otherwise becomes null and void.
+The repurchase option has been exercised or otherwise terminates or becomes null and void.